 See Fair Work Act s.789FC

-A worker who reasonably believes that he or she has been bullied at work may apply to the Fair Work Commission for an order to stop bullying.
+A worker who reasonably believes that he or she has been bullied at work, sexually harassed at work or both may apply to the Fair Work Commission (the Commission) for an order to stop the bullying or sexual harassment (or both).

-Making an application to the Commission for an order to stop bullying is a workplace right protected under the general protections provisions of the Fair Work Act 2009 (the Fair Work Act).
+Making an application to the Commission for an order to stop workplace bullying or sexual harassment (or both) is a workplace right protected under the general protections provisions of the Fair Work Act.
+Further information about the general protections provisions is available in the General protections benchbook.